vuolter/hono-compress/README.md

 - `gzip`
 - `deflate`

-If not defined, all the supported encodings are allowed based on the request header `Accept-Encoding` and will be used in their order of declaration.
+If not defined, all the formats defined in the option `encodings` are allowed.

-This option is provided mainly to maintain compatibility with `hono/compress`, it's recommended to set the compression formats using `encodings` instead.
+This option is provided primarily to maintain compatibility with `hono/compress`; it is recommended to use the option `encodings` to set the wanted compression formats.

 #### encodings

 Defaults to `['zstd', 'br', 'gzip', 'deflate']`.

 The compression formats allowed to be used to compress the response content.

+The first format matching the request header `Accept-Encoding` is chosen to be used to compress the response content.

 #### threshold